J-Tech-Japan/Sekiban/README.md

 Sekiban is compatible with .NET 7 and 8.

-For **Cosmos DB**, Sekiban supports the [Hierarchical Partition Key](https://learn.microsoft.com/en-us/azure/cosmos-db/hierarchical-partition-keys?tabs=net-v3%2Cbicep) feature.
-This enables more efficient querying using Cosmos DB by creating a Tenant (or Root Partition Key), Aggregate Type, and Partition Key.
+For **Azure Cosmos DB**, Sekiban supports the [Hierarchical Partition Key](https://learn.microsoft.com/en-us/azure/cosmos-db/hierarchical-partition-keys?tabs=net-v3%2Cbicep) feature.
+This enables more efficient querying using Azure Cosmos DB by creating a Tenant (or Root Partition Key), Aggregate Type, and Partition Key.

 When using **Dynamo DB** with Sekiban, you need to set up a Partition Key and Sort Key.